despegar/mot/README.md

 Other approaches
 ----------------

-* Plain sockets -- it is always possible to use the TCP streams directly (and it is indeed done by a lot of applications); this, however, puts the burden of doing all the repetitive tasks (delimitation, response assocation, connection lifecycle management) on the applicacion programmer.
+* Plain sockets -- it is always possible to use the TCP streams directly (and it is indeed done by a lot of applications); this, however, puts the burden of doing all the repetitive tasks (delimitation, response association, connection lifecycle management) on the application programmer.

 * [SPDY](http://www.chromium.org/spdy/spdy-whitepaper) -- a protocol than maintains HTTP semantics, but encodes the information in binary form; it also modifies the way the data is sent over the TCP connection (TLS actually); its goal is primarily to serve as a replacement for HTTP in the web.